 Make it something you can accomplish within the next couple of months with a reasonable amount of discipline and effort.

 Why start with a goal?
 Your efforts at cutting expenses and tightening up your budget will peter out without a goal in mind.
 Why are you cutting out cable?
 If it’s not to accomplish something more important with the savings, you’ll get irritated real quick and call the cable or satellite company by March.
+(Read how you can ditch cable or satellite and still watch your favorite shows, including sports, here.)

 Here are some ideas: Pay off a debt (I suggest you start with your smallest debt), save for a small summer vacation, get new tires for your vehicle, have enough saved to buy school clothes with cash.